Dominic Sandbrook: Never Had It So Good (2005)

+White Heat (2006)

 The sequel, White Heat, covering the years 1964–70 and the rise and fall of Harold Wilson's Labour government, was published in August 2006.
 Many reviewers commented on the breadth of the book.

 The historian Peter Clarke praised the book's comprehensiveness.
 Even while in Clarke's view Sandbrook sometimes flitted between topics, Clarke wrote that "this is history of a commendably inclusive range...There is something for everybody."
 He particularly praised the sections of the book on George Brown.
 Vernon Bogdanor wrote that the book was a good introduction to the period, but was more critical: "It seeks to be comprehensive, covering not just politics, but the arts, social trends, fashion and popular culture.
 But it does not dig very deep."
 Leo McKinstry in The Times wrote that "Sandbrook's book could hardly be more impressive in its scope", "He writes with authority and an eye for telling detail."
-In November 2009 it was named by The Telegraph as "one of the books that defined the Noughties".
 James Buchan observed, "For all the charm of Dominic Sandbrook's book, with its minute anatomy of social forms and brilliant parade of charlatans and fools, it is hard not to feel that somehow time has not been well used."

 Unlike some historians of the 1960s, Sandbrook argues it was marked by conservatism and conformity.
 His books attempt to debunk what he sees as myths associated with the period, from the sexual revolution to student protest, and he challenges the "cultural revolution" thesis associated with historians like Arthur Marwick.
-Charles Shaar Murray, writing in The Independent, called Sandbrook "the Hoodie Historian" and imagined him "slouching into shot while throwing whatever passes for gang signs in the history department of the University of Sheffield, and announcing to Arthur Marwick, Jonathon Green et al. that 'You is all mi bitches nuh.'"
+Charles Shaar Murray in The Independent, noting that Sandbrook had criticised older historians who "found it hard to separate their own private memories from their interpretation of the subject", called him "the Hoodie Historian" and imagined him "slouching into shot while throwing whatever passes for gang signs in the history department of the University of Sheffield, and announcing to Arthur Marwick, Jonathon Green et al. that 'You is all mi bitches nuh.'"